ashwinpra/swarm-tasks/4-lane-detection/documentation.md

 # Documentation

+Things I am trying right now:
+- Modifying the code made for winterschool
+- Trying again based on the article given
+- Trying again based on the medium article
+- Following YT Video

 ## References Used

 For this topic, you are required to understand some of the basic image segmentation techniques such as thresholding and edge-based methods.
 Knowledge of clustering-based or learning-based approaches will have my respect.
 Image segmentation methods are extensively explained in the blog What is image